Joatin/shelfdb/README.md

 #### Docker Compose

-You can also run Shelfdb locally using the following docker compose file.
+You can also run Shelfdb locally using the docker compose file below.
 Really nice for some local experimentation

 ```yaml
 version: '3'